Expansion microscopy: Limitations

 Each of the four preparation steps of ExM must fully complete, or the cell will not yield a bright and clear stain.
 Failure to complete these steps can result in the breaking of the cell or uneven expansion, distorting the image beyond use.
 ExM struggles in those procedures that use fluorophore markers, as the polymerization process can bleach these fluorophores, rendering them unusable.
 There are some, such as Alexa 488 and Atto 565 that are still effective after polymerization, however their efficacy is greatly decreased to about 50%.
 The conjugation of DNA with another antibody is often very costly and difficult.
 These two issues are the primary limitations to using ExM in biological samples.
-It is important to note that while rebinding new antibodies can be costly and time consuming, it is sometimes made possible, post expansion, in cases where the antibody struggles to bind in dense tissue.
+While rebinding new antibodies can be costly and time consuming, it is sometimes made possible, post expansion, in cases where the antibody struggles to bind in dense tissue.
 After expansion, the tissue is far less dense and often allows for better reception of fluorescent antibodies.